 The typical breeding season for this snake is from May to late June.
 During this time, male snakes search for females and will fight one another for the right to mate with a female.
 A female will lay between six and two dozen eggs, usually in late July.
 The eggs may take between five and seven weeks to develop and hatch.
 Hatchlings will stay near their hatching site for up to two years.

-The black rat snake’s population is considered stable.
+The eastern rat snake’s population is considered stable.
 However, these snakes are often mistreated by humans who are frightened of them.
-Although black rat snakes do not usually attack when threatened, there have been extreme cases of black rat snakes charging at predators.
-Despite making occasional appearances throughout the summer, black rat snakes are actually very shy and at the sight of danger will either freeze or slither away.
-Black rat snakes also produce a strong foul odor when scared to deter predators and humans.
+Although eastern rat snakes do not usually attack when threatened, there have been extreme cases of eastern rat snakes charging at predators.
+Despite making occasional appearances throughout the summer, eastern rat snakes are actually very shy and at the sight of danger will either freeze or slither away.
+Eastern rat snakes also produce a strong foul odor when scared to deter predators and humans.